Scenario 22B

 I reduced the arena size, restructured each wave, and scripted the second wave of soldiers to destroy the turret (now part of the encounter) to avoid trivializing later phases.

-Each wave now focuses on a different combat dynamic, ranging from long-range engagements to kiting, to area control.
+Each wave now focuses on a different combat dynamic, ranging from long-range combat to kiting.

-I wanted to experiment replacing the gunship with a strider, which offered more interesting scripting opportunities and a stronger final showdown.
+In earlier iterations, the final boss was actually a gunship, but I wanted to experiment replacing it with a strider, which offered more interesting scripting opportunities and a stronger final showdown.

 Playtesters consistently preferred this version, so I decided to keep it as the final ending.